mind game

 All lists of candidates are filled alternately male and female and the respective subsequent list for the upcoming ballot is of course alternately female and male.

-In order not to have to dictate to voters that they also vote for 50% women or invalidate ballot papers that do not show 50% women, one can certainly use the well-known overhang mandates to ultimately ensure the 50%.
+In order not to have to tell voters that they must vote for 50% women or to invalidate voting slips that do not have 50% women, the well-known overhang mandates can be used to ultimately ensure the 50%.

 Of course, parliamentary work would then have to be structured in the same way as party work, and the governments would also have to be made up of half of them.